 Email Etiquette Tips for Job Seekers

-When you are job searching, you’ll likely use email for a number of reasons.
+When you are job searching, you’ll use email for a number of reasons.
 You might send an email asking about job openings, or an email cover letter with a resume attached.
-You might send networking emails asking contacts for help with your job search.
+You may send networking emails asking contacts for help with your job search.
 You will likely also send email thank-you messages after interviews.

 When you use email to job search, it's important that all your communications are as professional as they would be if you were writing an old-fashioned paper letter.